Fade BG Image

 Apparently, that rookie merchant had come right back.

-As expected, they probably couldn't be healed.
+As expected, the slave probably couldn't be healed.
 Even so-called Holy Magic might not be able to fix injuries that old.
-On top of that, there were curse tattoos inked into the slave's body that inhibited Healing Magic.
+On top of that, curse tattoos had been inked into the slave's body to inhibit Healing Magic.

 That said, I had originally shown the very worst slave first, intending to introduce better ones afterward.
-The previous trader had procured that one as a showpiece with disposal in mind anyway, so there was no particular problem.
+The previous trader had only procured that one as a showpiece before disposal anyway, so there was no real loss.

-Time to handle the refund with a gold coin.
-Then I can introduce them to a slightly better slave.
+Time to process the refund.
+Then I could introduce them to a slightly better slave.

 "Hey there, Slave Trader.
 I'm the one who bought a slave the other day."